Antibiotic: Penicillin and other natural antibiotics

 Observations about the growth of some microorganisms inhibiting the growth of other microorganisms have been reported since the late 19th century.
 These observations of antibiosis between microorganisms led to the discovery of natural antibacterials.
 Louis Pasteur observed, "if we could intervene in the antagonism observed between some bacteria, it would offer perhaps the greatest hopes for therapeutics".

 In 1874, physician Sir William Roberts noted that cultures of the mould Penicillium glaucum that is used in the making of some types of blue cheese did not display bacterial contamination.
-In 1876, physicist John Tyndall also contributed to this field.

-In 1895 Vincenzo Tiberio, Italian physician, published a paper on the antibacterial power of some extracts of mold.
+In 1895, Vincenzo Tiberio, an Italian physician, published a paper on the antibacterial power of some extracts of mold.

 In 1897, doctoral student Ernest Duchesne submitted a dissertation, "Contribution à l'étude de la concurrence vitale chez les micro-organismes: antagonisme entre les moisissures et les microbes" (Contribution to the study of vital competition in micro-organisms: antagonism between moulds and microbes), the first known scholarly work to consider the therapeutic capabilities of moulds resulting from their anti-microbial activity.
 In his thesis, Duchesne proposed that bacteria and moulds engage in a perpetual battle for survival.
-Duchesne observed that E. coli was eliminated by Penicillium glaucum when they were both grown in the same culture.
+Duchesne observed that E. coli was eliminated by Penicillium glaucum when grown in the same culture.
 He also observed that when he inoculated laboratory animals with lethal doses of typhoid bacilli together with Penicillium glaucum, the animals did not contract typhoid.
-Unfortunately Duchesne's army service after getting his degree prevented him from doing any further research.
+Duchesne's army service after getting his degree prevented him from doing any further research.
 Duchesne died of tuberculosis, a disease now treated by antibiotics.

 In 1928, Sir Alexander Fleming postulated the existence of penicillin, a molecule produced by certain moulds that kills or stops the growth of certain kinds of bacteria.
 Fleming was working on a culture of disease-causing bacteria when he noticed the spores of a green mold, Penicillium rubens, in one of his culture plates.
 He observed that the presence of the mould killed or prevented the growth of the bacteria.
 Fleming postulated that the mould must secrete an antibacterial substance, which he named penicillin in 1928.
 Fleming believed that its antibacterial properties could be exploited for chemotherapy.
-He initially characterised some of its biological properties, and attempted to use a crude preparation to treat some infections, but he was unable to pursue its further development without the aid of trained chemists.
+He initially characterised some of its biological properties and attempted to use a crude preparation to treat some infections, but he was unable to pursue its further development without the aid of trained chemists.